dv-lse/fdi-patent-innovate/data/narrative.md

   flow-weight: investment_mm
 :::

-Almost two thirds of these investments came from industrialised economies, with Europe being the largest investing region ($576 billions in outflows of FDIs).
+Almost two thirds of these investments came from industrialised economies, with Europe being the largest investing region ($576 billions in FDI outflows).

 #